Lent - April 7th-14th

 Cuaresma, which comes from the word cuarenta, meaning "40", is one of the most important holidays of the year for Mexicans of Catholic faith.
 For 40 days and nights, Cuaresma is a time of simple living, reflection and thankfulness.
 It is also a time of penitence, with many giving up meat on Fridays, and substituting fish and other vegetarian dishes to honor their faith.

 Cuaresma is celebrated throughout Mexico with a menu that includes early spring vegetables, sweet and piquant roasted beets, and fragrant seafood dishes with savory herbs and moles.
 Even a true carnivore will indulge!

-Maestro Dobel Diamante, prickly pear, St. Germain, agave, lime 13
+Maestro Dobel Diamante, prickly pear, Bitter Truth elderflower, agave, lime 13

-cayenne marinated beets, arugula, toasted almonds, goat cheese, lemon vinaigrette 9
+cayenne marinated beets, avocado, pinto beans, arugula, toasted almonds, cumin-sherry vinaigrette 9

 Herradura Añejo Highlands, Jalisco 14